 Getting Started

-Inside the section, click "Advanced zyLab" to add one to the page.
-Any number of labs can be added to a section.
+When inside a custom section, click "Advanced zyLab" or "Import" to add or import one to the page.

-This may include the version of the language selected, as well as the option to use our CR2 IDE or the Visual Studio Code editor.
+This may include the version of the language selected, as well as the option to use our CR2 IDE, the Visual Studio Code editor, or Jupyter options for Python.
 Learn more about the VSC IDE by clicking here.

 Hit "Create" to begin editing the template.